Free Food Church in Zayante every Friday ~4-7+ pm Rain or Shine : Indybay

 Selection varies week to week but includes high quality fresh produce from local farms--mostly organic, and a variety of other items.

-Special thanks to James for freshly hunted and marinated wild boar meat, safely packaged (when available...but it always sounds good)
+Special thanks to James for freshly hunted and marinated wild boar meat, safely packaged (when available, but it always sounds good to include it here).

 Info: Randall or Jim (408) 634-9749